 Yes, there are two in Christchurch, two in Wellington, three in Auckland and one in Hamilton.
 The market is well supplied with laser eye surgery clinics.
 Our main laser eye surgery clinic is in Wellington, but we also have clinics in Napier and Nelson.
 Despite there being several laser eye surgery clinics in New Zealand, not all of them offer as many types of laser eye surgery as we do.

 Interesting fact: Wellington Eye Centre welcomes patients from all around New Zealand.
-We know how important it is to recover post-surgery and appreciate that non-Wellingtonians don’t have that same luxury like our Wellington patients, who can sleep in their own bed the night after surgery, so we offer an accommodation package for patients from out of town.
+We know how important it is to recover post-surgery and appreciate that non-Wellingtonians don’t have that same luxury as our Wellington patients, who can sleep in their own bed the night after surgery, so we offer an accommodation package for patients from out of town.

 Are people that come in for laser eye surgery consultations well educated on the different procedures?